RDWV/rdwv-sdk/docs/installation.rst

 from `here <https://iancoleman.io/bip39/>`_.

-You can configure default user and password in ``conf/.env`` file of cloned bitcart repo, like so:
+You can configure default user and password in ``conf/.env`` file of cloned rdwv repo, like so:

 .. code-block:: sh

     COIN_NAME_USER=myuser
     COIN_NAME_PASS=mypassword

-After that you can freely use bitcart methods, refer to :doc:`API docs <api>` for more information.
+After that you can freely use rdwv methods, refer to :doc:`API docs <api>` for more information.